abdulmanan7/auto_install_ci/README.md

 ii. application/route.php (for default controller);
 iii. application/database.php (for database setting);

-and if you are using Ion_auth it will also be overwrite it'content as well.
+and if you are using Ion_auth it will also be changed.
+Tested in codeigniter + Ion Auth Envoirnment.

 |
 |